What is Positive Design?

 Test: Use observations and feedback to refine prototype ideas, learn more about the clients' adaptation(s), and refine the original client-centered view.

-This concept is displayed below, coupled with an overarching process (divergence-convergence).
+This concept is displayed below, coupled with an overarching process rooted in participatory process design: divergence-convergence (Cretney, et al., 2011).
 This is a cyclical process that is repeated as often as necessary to achieve desired results.

 Divergence: the phase where collaboration includes asking the right questions.
 This is an unpacking, insight-based process that is generative.